jhpyle/docassemble/_docs/development.md

 If you are working as part of a team of developers on a single interview, you can use [Google Drive integration] so that all members of the team share the same [Playground], even though you log in under different accounts.
 One developer would set up [Google Drive integration], and then share his or her "docassemble" folder with the other developers.
-The other developers would then set up [Google Drive integration] and select the shared folder as the folder to use.
+The other developers would each create a "shortcut" from the root of their Google Drive to the shared folder.
+They would then set up [Google Drive integration] and select the shared folder (the shortcut to it) as the folder to use.

 If more than one developer tries to edit the same file at the same time, there will be problems; one developer's synchronization may overwrite files another developer was editing.
 However, if the interview is split up into separate files, and each developer works only on designated files, this should not be a problem.

 It is important that developers use different **docassemble** accounts to log into the [Playground].
 If two web browsers use the